y-takefuji/anxiety/README.md

 # anxiety

-anxiety.py is an interactive program to visualize prevalence trends by sex and by age in the US.
+anxiety.py is an interactive program to visualize prevalence trends on anxiety and depression by sex and by age in the US.

 Download the dataset from the following site and rename it to data.csv: